AMT was formally established in 1948 in Fort Wayne, Indiana by tool and die maker Jack Ferris. The company

 K-Line used the old AMT/Kusan/KMT tooling to produce rolling stock that directly competed with

-Lionel at higher ends of the marketplace.
-Williams made the AMT designed, almost scale sized 40 foot
+Lionel in the marketplace.
+Williams made the AMT designed, almost scale sized 40'

 recognizable as they have a stamped metal frame with a fishbelly, and a brake cylinder on the under carriage.

 The sliding doors have the single large square and single small square, just like the AMT designed car.

 Bachmann continued to make and sell these box cars after the acquisition

 John 'Jack' Ferris' efforts to create quality model trains was not in vane